ReactOS: Funding campaigns

 On 1 May 2012, a €30,000 funding campaign was started to finance additional development projects.
 At the end of the year, approximately 50% of the funding goal was achieved and it was decided to continue the funding campaign without deadlines.
 The money went to ReactOS Deutschland e.
 V..
 As the tax law in Germany for this form of a registered voluntary association (Eingetragener Verein) makes it problematic to pay developers directly; indirect possibilities like stipends were evaluated.

 Thorium Core Cloud Desktop project

-When ReactOS was awarded as Project of the Month on SourceForge on June 2013, a crowdfunding campaign on Kickstarter was announced in an interview with the project's coordinator, Aleksey Bragin.
+When ReactOS was awarded as Project of the Month on SourceForge in June 2013, a crowdfunding campaign on Kickstarter was announced in an interview with the project's coordinator, Aleksey Bragin.
 On 23 December 2013 the announced project was revealed as a Kickstarter campaign with the goal of US$120,000 was started.
 The Thorium Core Cloud Desktop dubbed cloud computing service would use ReactOS as core and could allow the use of Windows compatible applications from mobile devices (like smartphones, tablets), workstations, or any other connected device.
 On 21 February 2014, fundraising ended short of the target amount, with $48,965 of $120,000 raised, resulting in no transferred money.